 Occurs within a week after the first dosing.

 Participant and therapist reflect on insights gained in the first dosing; any challenges or new adaptive information gained.
 Therapist elicits complete narrative of participant’s experience during medication session.
-Identify and explore aspects of the participant’s narrative that engage with ACT principles, as well as instances when they moved toward or away from psychological flexibility.
+Identify and explore aspects of the participant’s narrative that engage with psychotherapeutic principles, as well as instances when they moved toward or away from psychological flexibility.
 Create space to discuss new concerns which may emerge in the medicine session, normalise experience and begin to establish intentions for the next psilocybin session.

 Integration session 2: